-Cambridge United recognise its responsibility to safeguard the welfare of all children, young people and adults at risk participating in club activities and activities arranged with an external provider.
+Cambridge United recognise its responsibility to safeguard the welfare of all children, young people and adults at risk participating in club activities at an alternative location.
 The Club is committed to working with providers to ensure that individuals are protected from all forms of abuse.